Existing HR Shared Service Centres are failing multinationals in search of Asian growth

 The very definition of outsourcing and its delivery changed.
 Companies were compelled to build more robust redundancy plans.
 Leaders assessed distributed outsourcing, came to terms with remote working, reduced reliance on single-point locations and introduced ‘follow-the-clock’ models with dispersed teams across multiple time zones.

 The new model of HR shared services is less inward-looking, more integrated and better able to scale.
-All essential attributes for a region as diverse as Asia-Pacific, where some areas are still badly affected by COVID and economic condition varies (4.2% growth in Vietnam compared to 9.5% contraction in the Philippines).2
+All essential attributes for a region as diverse as Asia-Pacific, where economic conditions vary (4.2% growth in Vietnam compared to 9.5% contraction in the Philippines).2

 HR shared services have had to pivot into Centres of Excellence that embrace new best practices.
 The most successful have adopted hyper-resilient operating models, based on working with selective, expert external partners.
 They’ve also harnessed the very latest in digital technologies and intelligent automation (IA), freeing up their workforce to develop the analytical, technical, business and commercial skills required for the new world of work.
 Many successful companies have moved to hub 'n' spoke working environments supported by a one-office HRSSC model that includes outsourcing.
 According to Deloitte’s 2021 research, ~65% of successful organisations include shared services and outsourcing in their delivery model.3